anonymousresearxer/FSE22/README.md

 2. The 3 categorical QVMs in Clafer.
 3. The 3 categorical QVMs in AAFM Python Framework.
 4. A Microsoft Excel file with the scalability results obtained.
+5. A file with EDGE SPL time (seconds) and energy (watts) QAs measurements.

 ## Automated Reasoners